yoziru/esphome-tesla-ble/README.md

 ### Finding the BLE MAC address of your vehicle

 1. Copy and rename `secrets.yaml.example` to `secrets.yaml` and update it with your WiFi credentials (`wifi_ssid` and `wifi_password`) and vehicle VIN (`tesla_vin`).
-1. Enable the `tesla_ble_listener` package in `packages/base.yml` and build the firmware.
+1. Enable the `tesla_ble_listener` package in `packages/base.yml` by uncommenting the `listener: !include listener.yml` line.
-1. Flash the firmware to your ESP32 device.
+1. Build and flash the firmware to your ESP32 device.
+See the 'Building and flashing ESP32 firmware' section below.
 1. Open the ESPHome logs in Home Assistant and wake it up.
 Watch for the "Found Tesla vehicle" message, which will contain the BLE MAC address of your vehicle.
     > Note: The vehicle must be in range and awake for the BLE MAC address to be discovered.
 If the vehicle is not awake, open the Tesla app and run any command
     ```log